 The Business Archives Council of Scotland’s (BACS) 57th Annual General Meeting took place on Tuesday 15 November 2016 at Standard Life House, 30 Lothian Road, Edinburgh, EH1 2DH.
 Please find below the agenda for the event, the 2015/2016 annual accounts and the minutes of the last AGM.

 The AGM formed part of a wider conference event titled 'Digital Records and the User’ that will explore digital business records, their management and access by users.
-The annual Joan Auld Lecture, founded in memory of Dundee's first University Archivist will be given by Jacob Halvas Bjerre, Copenhagen Business School and is titled 'Will the present have a future?'.
+The annual Joan Auld Lecture, founded in memory of Dundee's first University Archivist was given by Jacob Halvas Bjerre, Copenhagen Business School and is titled 'Will the present have a future?'.

 The training day event has been organised by the Business Archives Council of Scotland (BACS) and the Archives and Records Association (ARA) Scotland.
 It will explore digital business records, their management and access by users.
 The day will also include the Business Archives Council for Scotland (BACS) AGM.

 The event was hosted by Standard Life and took place on Tuesday 15th November in their offices at Standard Life House, Edinburgh.